 How do I apply for a Firstmac Term Deposit?

 With Firstmac you can apply for its Term Deposit online in just a few minutes.
-Before you click “Go to Site” to begin the online application you should check to ensure that you are able to meet the eligibility requirements:
+Before you begin your online application you should check to ensure that you are able to meet the eligibility requirements:

 - Minimum age.
 Account holders are required to be at least 18 years of age, although there are special concessions made for younger Australians who wish to open a term deposit with Firstmac.